 above $12,500 | 0.5 Points |

-There’s also an additional 2 bonus points per dollar for spend on Qantas products and services, such as flights booked through qantas.com and Qantas Club membership, along with a higher earn rate of 2 Qantas Points per dollar for overseas purchases.
+There’s also an additional 2 bonus Points per dollar for spending on Qantas products and services.
+This includes flights booked through qantas.com and Qantas Club membership.
+There is also a higher earn rate of 2 Qantas Points per dollar for overseas purchases.

-While the earn rate per dollar spent up to $12,500 per statement period is the most competitive in the market, and the earning cap per statement period is reasonable, it is a shame that the earn rate cuts down significantly above $12,500.
+The earn rate per dollar spent up to $12,500 per statement period is the most competitive in the market.
+And the earning cap per statement period is reasonable.
+But it’s a shame that above $12,500, the earn rate significantly drops to just 0.5 Points per dollar spending.

-As a result, this card is best suited to those looking to spend near the $12,500 threshold limit per statement period.
-If your spending requirements are in excess of this, you may wish to consider holding another other high-earning card as a supplement to Premier Titanium.
+Therefore, this card is best suited to those looking to spend near the $12,500 threshold limit per statement period.

 There are a few things to consider here:

-- The Qantas Premier Titanium card is a Mastercard, meaning that it is currently accepted in more locations than American Express
+- The Qantas Premier Titanium Credit Card is a Mastercard, meaning that it is currently accepted in more locations than Amex

-- However, the Qantas Premier Titanium is also a direct-earn card, meaning that all your points are funneled into your Qantas Frequent Flyer account automatically at the end of each statement period, making you ineligible to take advantage of occasional bonus promotions for manually transferring your reward points to Qantas Frequent Flyer, which is possible with the American Express Rewards card.
+- However, the Qantas Premier Titanium Credit Card is also a direct-earn card.
+Therefore, your points are funnelled to your Qantas Frequent Flyer account automatically at the end of each statement period.
+As such, you are ineligible to participate in bonus promotions for manually transferring your reward points to Qantas.
+Such promotions are possible with the American Express Rewards Cards.

 Please note the card terms and conditions and the rewards terms and conditions.

-Also, be aware of the definition of an Eligible Transaction, which does not include transactions from operating a business, or from government transactions, e.g. paying the ATO, council rates, and even Australia Post.
+Also, note the definition of an Eligible Transaction.
+The definition does not include transactions from operating a business or from government transactions, including paying the ATO.
 The full definition can be found in the Qantas Premier Credit Card Rewards Terms and Conditions.

 Bonus Status Credits